A Complete Guide to Google Analytics 4

 For website owners and digital marketers alike, the features and benefits tools such as Google Analytics provide are invaluable.

-Shining a light on the intricacies of your platform, the tool allows you to track and analyse critical data of your site as well as the behaviour of its users.
+Shining a light on the intricacies of your platform, the tool allows you to track and analyze critical data of your site as well as the behavior of its users.

-Providing volumes of data that helps grow and develop websites, Google Analytics is an essential weapon within any website manager and digital marketer’s arsenal.
+Providing volumes of data that help grow and develop websites, Google Analytics is an essential weapon within any website manager and digital marketer’s arsenal.

 So, let’s get started.

 Released in beta in October 2020, Google Analytics 4 was introduced, as cited by Google themselves, due to shifts in consumer behavior and major changes in online privacy policies.